 Does the electric bike motor influence the choice of gears?

 Yes.
 A mid-drive motor (like on Superior electric bikes) acts directly on the transmission, so a good gear choice is essential to preserve the mechanics.
-A rear wheel motor is more forgiving but behaves differently when shifting gears.
+A rear hub motor is more forgiving but offers a different behavior when shifting gears.

 Do gears affect the maximum speed of the electric bike?

 No, the maximum speed of an electric bike is limited by law to 25 km/h with assistance.
 Gears are used to manage your effort, not to go faster.
-That said, a good gear choice helps maintain a steady pace without strain.
+That said, a good gear choice helps you maintain a steady pace without straining.

 How do I know if my gears are properly adjusted?

-If the chain skips, makes noise, or resists shifting, adjustment is needed.
-A well-adjusted transmission shifts smoothly and without noise.
+If the chain slips, makes noise, or resists shifting, an adjustment is necessary.
+A well-adjusted transmission shifts gears smoothly and without unwanted noise.
 Regular maintenance (lubrication, cable checks) is also crucial.

 Conclusion

-Shifting gears on an electric bike is not complicated; you just need to get the hang of it.
-By knowing the right moves and anticipating your gear changes, you’ll gain comfort and avoid unpleasant surprises.
-As a bonus, your drivetrain and battery will thank you by staying in good shape longer.
+Changing gears on an electric bike is not complicated, you just need to get the hang of it.
+By knowing the right moves and anticipating your gear changes, you will gain comfort and avoid unpleasant surprises.
+As a bonus, your transmission and battery will thank you by staying in good shape longer.
 For even more practical advice and maintenance guides, visit Weebot and discover everything you need to know to properly maintain and use your electric bike daily.